yairpi165/ai-pr-generator/README.md

 1. Fork the repo
 2. Create a branch (use `feat/`, `fix/`, or `docs/` prefixes)
 3. Make your changes
-4. Test your changes: `node src/cli.js`
+4. Test your changes: `yarn test` and `yarn lint`
+5. Build and test: `yarn build && yarn start`
-5. Open a pull request
+6. Open a pull request

 ### 🧪 Before submitting